arXiv/arxiv-docs/README.md

 ### 2nd: Make a Pull Request from your branch to `develop`
 Once you have completed all of your changes, you need to have your changes reviewed.
 This is done by "creating a PR."
 PR stands for pull request.

-- To make a new PR click the "Pull Requests" link in the header of the github page.
+- To make a PR click the "Pull Requests" link in the header of the github page.

 - On the right hand side, click the blue button that says "New pull request"